vrusinov/gmsite/posts/2020/setting-up-single-node-ceph-cluster-for-kubernetes.md

 By default Ceph requires at least 3 different nodes with at least one storage device each.
 However it is possible to configure Ceph's [CRUSH](https://docs.ceph.com/docs/jewel/rados/operations/crush-map/) to accept a single node.

-Thus I'd use replicated bucket with min_size of 2.
+Thus I decided I'd use replicated bucket with min_size of 2.
 So each piece of data will be stored at least 2 times on two different devices.
 This way I won't lose any data if one of the storage devices fails.
 And of course I'd lose everything if the whole laptop dies.
 This is OK for a home system, and I may add more hardware in the future.

 # Deploying Ceph